-With respect to resource distribution, although there is a current lack of demographic data on the selected artists/firms to analyze, we are concerned about the possibility of an historic pattern in public art funding that may have supported predominantly White artists/firms and may have overlooked artist bidders of color.
-In this particular study we cannot comment definitively on this due to the dearth of data, and so we encourage the City to take up more work in this area.
+With respect to resource distribution, although there was a lack of demographic data on the selected artists/firms to analyze, we are concerned about the possibility of an historic pattern in public art funding that may have supported predominantly white artists/firms and may have overlooked local artist bidders.
+In this particular study we cannot comment definitively on this due to the dearth of data, and so we encourage the Commission to take up more work in this area.
 There are opportunities to look back, possibly via the City's workforce reports with outside contractors, in order to inquire about racial equity within public art funds distribution.